 According to Metropulos, Kathy's House average occupancy reached an all time high of 85 percent in 2016, capping five straight years of record breaking growth.
 The continuing growth spurred the Kathy's House board of directors to undertake a strategic planning process, which included visits to a dozen hospital guest houses across the US to research design and program approaches.
 Since it opened nearly 17 years ago, Kathy's House has provided lodging and support to approximately 16,000 guests.
 Nearly all reside at least 50 miles from Milwaukee; 18 percent live outside of the Midwest region, including other countries.

 About Kathy's House

 Kathy's House is a nonprofit hospital guest house that provides affordable lodging and caring support in a "home away from home" environment for people who need to travel to Milwaukee for medical care.
 Open 365 days a year, it is the only such facility in southeastern Wisconsin that serves patients of all ages and their families and caregivers.
 Annually, Kathy's House serves approximately 1,400 guests; roughly half are patients and half are family members.
 Most are cancer patients and more than 60 percent live in Wisconsin.
-Kathy's House was founded in 2001 by the parents of Kathy Vogel Kuettner, a Milwaukee cancer patient cancer patient who had deep empathy for fellow patients who traveled to the city for care and faced illness without the support of nearby family and friends.
-Kathy died in 200 but her wish to help others lives on.
+Kathy's House was founded in 2001 by the parents of Kathy Vogel Kuettner, a Milwaukee cancer patient who had deep empathy for fellow patients who traveled to the city for care and faced illness without the support of nearby family and friends.
+Kathy died in 2000 but her wish to help others lives on.